sherryydu/fiddler_crab_project/_README.md

 **Updated by:** Sherry Du

+## Project description/purpose

+I investigated the effects of latitude on the body size of male Atlantic marsh fiddler crabs (*Minuca pugnax*).
 This project was completed in fulfillment of the requirements of Productivity and Reproducibility in Ecology and Evolution 2025.

-This root directory ('fiddlercrabproject') contains many folders and files.
-For more information, please see information below.
+This root directory ('fiddlercrabproject') contains folders and files related to this project to help increase productivity, transparency, and reproducibility.

 ## File structure: